 I realize there are those today who view the “sons of God” as referring to believing men who then intermarried with unbelieving women.
 I do not think the scriptural evidence truly matches this interpretation but I can understand why people would see it that way.

 When you compare the use of the “sons of God” with the rest of Scripture, it commonly refers to angels or is in the context thereof.
-With that in mind, I think it was truly angels sleeping with human women, thereby creating this third “what” that we call the Nephilim.
+With that in mind, I think it was truly angels impregnating human women, thereby creating this third “what” that we call the Nephilim.
 The angels involved became fallen angels as a result of their actions.

 So what about the demons?